British & French trade guns

 trade alliances with them.

-trade guns were of a lower quality and finish than the military musket
+Generally speaking, trade guns were of a lower quality and finish than the military musket

 and many were of questionable safety, (although our copies are fully functional and safe).